 Moodle is a widely-used open source learning management system (LMS) used to deliver course content and host online learning activities.

 Instructors can request Moodle shells for on-campus courses when pre-registration opens for the upcoming semester (e.g., mid-...

-There are several distinct roles individuals can have in a Moodle course, and each role has a specific set of abilities for what they can do in the course.
+There are several distinct roles individuals can have in a Moodle course.
+Each role provides access to a specific set of abilities in a course.

 Your status in a class in SPIRE determines the role you are initially given in a Moodle course: Student, Non-editing teacher (Teaching Assistant), or...